Meeting List

 Officer Elections and Guest Speaker!

-5:00 PM on April 27th, 2023
+April 27th, 2023

 Become a officer in Hashdump!
 Come participate in our officer elections!
 We will conclude with a guest presentation from well known cyber security specialist Sangameswaran Iyer Manikkayam.